 If it all goes wrong on the bus, or you need to get somewhere quickly than taxis are cheap in Colombia.
-I also always use taxis at night.
-Although in my experience getting the bus is safe, it is waiting for the bus that makes me nervous.
-I don’t like to be stood still in any country at night.
+I also always use Medellin taxis at night.
+Although in my experience getting the bus in Medellin is safe, it is waiting for the bus that makes me nervous.
+I don’t like to be stood still in any country on my own at night.

 A moving target is more difficult to get than a still one!

 Most taxis in Medellin have meters so just check the driver resets it.
 Medellin isn’t like Bogota and I often flagged a taxi down late at night by myself with no problems.
 You can also use the easy taxi app to pre-book a cab.
 This is a safer option if you are concerned about flagging down a cab.

 Uber does operate in Medellin.
 But it is illegal, so use with caution.